 This action was so abhorrent to Jefferson Davis, the slaveholding President of the Confederacy, that he removed Baylor as governor and revoked his commission in the Confederate Army.6

-How is there not more pressure upon these institutions?
 Could you imagine how a hypothetical “Robert E. Lee University” or “John Calhoun Tech” might be received in today’s political climate?
+The major difference is that most Americans understand the actions that Robert E. Lee and John Calhoun symbolize, but much of Native history, including anti-Native legacies, is suppressed and unknown to the public at-large.
 Sadly, these examples from higher education are just the tip of the iceberg.

 States, Counties, and Cities: Memorializing Anti-Native Legacies